perses/perses/docs/datasource.md

     // secret is the name of the secret that should be used for the proxy or discovery configuration
     // It will contain any sensitive information such as password, token, certificate. secret?: string;
     // discovery will contain a discovery configuration.
-For example this is where you will have the k8s discover.
+For example this is where you will have the k8s discovery.
     // IMPORTANT: This is not yet specified how the discovery configuration will look like.
 It will be decided and implemented later. discovery?: any;
 }